 Since the Second World War, agriculture and the village have recovered with several successful working farms (mixed farming of arable and livestock is a feature of Long Compton farming), the emergence of a number of craft based businesses and, of course, visitors from all over the world attracted by the village's Cotswold charm.

 Today, the village's population has almost returned to the numbers experienced in its early Victorian heyday and includes a healthy mix of old village families and "in-comers" all of whom share an enthusiasm for a delightful place to live, work and play - and a pleasure in welcoming visitors to a beautiful, thriving community in the heart of England.

 Long Compton Parish Council owns some thirty acres of land in the parish.
 This is available for rent - largely for pasture.
 As land becomes available, the Parish Council will invite bids from interested parties.
 A number of smaller allotments are also maintained by the Council for market gardening.
 As with the larger pieces of land, applications for allotments are invited as land becomes available.

 This website and notice boards throughout the village will be used to advertise vacancies and invitations to tender.

-As part of the Council's ambition to provide affordable and social homes for villagers, the Parish has recently acquired a field to the east of the village which will be developed for housing.
-The first phase of the development is expected to be complete by around Christmas 2016.
-Expressions of interest in these properties have already been invited; further information on this development can be obtained from the Parish Clerk.
+As part of the Council's ambition to provide affordable and social homes for villagers, the Parish has acquired a field to the east of the village which has been partly developed for housing.
+The remainder of the field is held in reserve for future development.